totallynotdavid/music-stats/readme.md

 You'll also need to:

 1. Create a GitHub Gist at https://gist.github.com
-2. Get Spotify credentials from https://developer.spotify.com
+2. Get a Last.fm API key from https://www.last.fm/api
 3. For local development, copy `.env` and fill in your values:
    - `GIST_ID`: Your gist ID (from URL)
    - `GH_TOKEN`: GitHub token with `gist` scope
-   - `SPOTIFY_CLIENT_ID`: From Spotify Dashboard
-   - `SPOTIFY_CLIENT_SECRET`: From Spotify Dashboard
-   - `SPOTIFY_REFRESH_TOKEN`: Use Spotify auth flow to obtain
+   - `LASTFM_API_KEY`: Your Last.fm API key
+   - `LASTFM_USER`: Your Last.fm username
 4. For CI/CD, add the above as secrets to your GitHub repository

 To build the project, just run: `cargo build`